liferay/liferay-docs/README.markdown

 ## Getting Started

-If you’re new to the liferay-docs repository and you want to add/edit material locally, you first must clone the project.
+If you’re new to the `liferay-docs` repository and you want to add/edit material locally, you first must clone the project.
 For information on how to work with Git projects, see
 [How do I use Git and GitHub?](#how-do-i-use-git-and-github).

 To contribute a new article, add it in an appropriate `new-articles` folder found in either the `discover`, `develop`, or `distribute` folder.
-The repository folders follow a [structure](#structure) similar to the Liferay’s Developer Network's layout of pages and articles.
-To add an article to the LDN's [Develop](https://dev.liferay.com/develop) section, for example, create your article and its images in the `liferay-docs/develop/new-articles` folder.
+The repository folders follow a [structure](#structure) similar to the Liferay Developer Network's layout of pages and articles.
+To add an article to LDN's [Develop](https://dev.liferay.com/develop) section, for example, create your article and its images in the `liferay-docs/develop/new-articles` folder.
 For more information on where to place new articles and for guidelines on writing